BetOnYou/apiist/README.md

 There are environment variables to control length of response/request body to be written into traces and logs:

-  * `APIRITIF_TRACE_BODY_EXCLIMIT` - limit of body part to include into exception messages, default is 1024
+  * `APIIST_TRACE_BODY_EXCLIMIT` - limit of body part to include into exception messages, default is 1024
-  * `APIRITIF_TRACE_BODY_HARDLIMIT` - limit of body length to include into JSON trace records, default is unlimited
+  * `APIIST_TRACE_BODY_HARDLIMIT` - limit of body length to include into JSON trace records, default is unlimited